 Frequently asked questions

-Why did Buckeye reject the safer roundabout?
+Why did Buckeye choose the signalized design over a roundabout?

 How fast is Buckeye growing, and what does that mean for traffic at this intersection?